JonesN3/spotify_terminal/README.md

 queue, playlists, and the playlist rootlist are printable.
 All operations are given as a plain text command, with additional queries when needed.

+Ncurses version of the program is located in /ncurses.
+The standard version only uses standard C-print functions.

 Dependencies
 ------------
 This program depends on libspotify, a C api develpoed by spotify.